mikefarah/yq/README.md

 TLDR:

 Prior to 4.18.1
 ```bash
 cat file.yaml | yq e '.cool' -
 ```

 4.18+
 ```bash
 cat file.yaml | yq '.cool'
 ```

-When merging multiple files together, `eval-all/ea` is still required to tell `yq` to run the expression again all the document at once.
+When merging multiple files together, `eval-all/ea` is still required to tell `yq` to run the expression against all the documents at once.

 ## Quick Usage Guide